HughP/dnj-corpus/README.md

 Note: the graphemes used here, with the exception of those recommended for special status by RFC3986<sup id="a22">[22](#f22)</sup> are presented because they are evidenced in the corpus.

 These definitions and conventions are observed throughout this work:
 * An __alphabet__ is a list of __letters__ used to transcribe a language.
 Alphabets usually have an order for pedagogical purposes, and for dictionary sorting purposes.
+At a technical level, SIL's NRSI<sup id="a1">[1](#f1)</sup> provides this: _a segmental writing system having symbols for individual sounds, rather than for syllables or morphemes.
+In a true alphabet, consonants and vowels are written as independent letters, in contrast to an abugida or an abjad.
+In a perfectly phonemic alphabet, phonemes and letters would be predictable in both directions; that is, the sound of a word could be predicted from its spelling and vice-versa.
+A phonetic alphabet is also predictable in this way, however it uses separate letters for separate allophones, whereas a phonemic alphabet may describe allophones of the same phoneme using a single letter_.
 * __Letters__ are typographical units for the purposes of pedagogy.
 * __Characters__ are single Unicode code points.
+* __Graphemes__ are typographical units.
+Often in a writing system these units carry meaning.
+* __Multigraph__ ([from SIL's NRSI](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=glossary#multig)) a combination of two or more written symbols or orthographic characters (e.g. letters) that are used together within an orthography to represent a single sound.
+(Combinations consisting of two characters are also known as __digraphs__.).
 * A __linguistic description__ would include phonetic or phonological details for the characters used in the encoding of the text.
 * A list of __phonemes__ is a list of unique and distinctive sound units in a language.
 Many times an alphabet is based on a list of phonemes.
-But to the extent that two typographical characters are used together in a pattern to indicate when co-occurring that they represent a phoneme then an alphabet might have fewer __letters__/components than a list of phonemes in the same language.
+But to the extent that two typographical characters are used together in a pattern (digraph) to indicate when co-occurring that they represent a phoneme then an alphabet might have fewer __letters__/components than a list of phonemes in the same language.
 * A __writing system description__ includes things like *casing correspondences*, *usage rules for casing*, *punctuation characters*, *usage rules for punctuation marks*, *letters*, *numbers*, and *characters used in Internet use*, with their Unicode code points used in technical encodings.
 A writing system description, more than just an orthography is needed to fully support a language on digital tools.
-It is necessary for creating a __Locale__ description and is useful for creating a custom Keyboard layout, and _other Natural Language Processing Tools_. <!-- not yet defined are  "graphemes", "multi-graphs", "diacritics", "digraphs", "digram", "encoding", "dipthong" -->
+It is necessary for creating a __Locale__ description and is useful for creating a custom Keyboard layout, and other _Natural Language Processing Tools_. <!-- not yet defined are  "graphemes", "diacritic — a written symbol which is structurally dependent upon another symbol; that is, a symbol that does not occur independently, but always occurs with and is visually positioned in relation to another character, usually above or below.
+Diacritics are also sometimes referred to as accents.
+For example, acute, grave, circumflex, etc. from SIL http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=glossary", "digram", "encoding", "dipthong" -->
 *  The following characters are used to provide special meaning to text outside of tables:
   * Content within square brackets denotes either phonetic representations or ISO639-3 codes  `[]`.
    *  Content within forward slashes denotes phonemic representations `//`.